tardate/LittleArduinoProjects/8051/AT89C2051/LedChaser/README.md

 # #399 AT89C2051 LED Chaser

-Run an LED chaser with an AT89C2051 using interrupts for timing; C source compiled with SDCC on MacOSX.
+Run an LED chaser with an AT89C2051 using interrupts for timing; C source compiled with SDCC on macOS (Intel and now Apple Silicon).

 ![Build](./assets/LedChaser_build.jpg?raw=true)